 Can I volunteer to help with Birthright Macedonia when I return home?

 Absolutely.
-As a member of Birthright Macedonia’s alumni group, your assistance would be welcomed in promoting the program to other young adults in your home community.
+As a member of Birthright Macedonia’s alumni, your assistance would be welcomed in promoting the program to other young adults in your home community.
 As the alumni group grows in your locale, you will be invited to participate in activities that support Macedonian causes.

 What if I get sick or injured during the Summer Session?

 Seek medical care immediately.
-Then, as soon as possible, contact the Birthright Macedonia point of contact provided to you once accepted to the program with full details.
+Then, as soon as possible, alert your assigned Birthright Macedonia contact person.
 Also, you must notify your Host Family.
 Birthright Macedonia will notify your parents or guardian if you are unable to do so.

 Please note you must provide proof of adequate medical insurance to be accepted into a Summer Session.